 Right now, the full version costs $40 – which is definitely very cheap compared to some of the alternatives.
 And, thankfully, it looks like it’s a one-time purchase – not a subscription.

 As you probably already witnessed, choosing a photo editor isn’t an easy task.
-There are a ton of things to keep in mind from features and ease of use all the way down to performance and pricing.
+There are many things to keep in mind, from features and ease of use to performance and pricing.
 And that’s just barely scraping the surface.

 The best way to truly discover what’s best for you is by trial and error.
 Thankfully, most, if not all of the photo editing programs that we’ve mentioned already offer a free trial.
 So, you best get started!